Gaurimohare/CODSOFT/README.md

 # CODSOFT

 I got internship opportunity by the CODSOFT and it’s a great experience to work on a various task.
+The tasks accomplished during internship are here.